Nicolas-Reyland/Chaikin3D/README.md

 You can dis/en-able the rendering of nodes with the ```-sn```/```--show-nodes``` option.
 Default value: "true"

-The ```-sme``` switch allows to choose if you want to render the main edges for the "simple", "evolution" and "animation" plots.
-Default value: "true"
+The ```-hme``` disables the rendering of the main edges for the "simple", "evolution" and "animation" plots.

-The ```-sge``` switch allows to choose if you want to render the graphical edges for the "simple", "evolution" and "animation" plots.
-Default value: "false"
+The ```-sge``` enables the rendering of the graphical edges for the "simple", "evolution" and "animation" plots.

 Use the ```-rm```/```--rotate-mesh``` to rotate meshes that look ... rotated **on load** (therefore, you can only use this option with the ```-i```/```--input``` option).